Tom Raley opens his first Raley’s Market in Placerville, CA.

 Tom Raley combines supermarkets with drug stores to create the first “superstores.”

 Joyce Raley Teel, the daughter of Tom Raley, joins Raley’s.

-Food For Families, Raley’s non-profit organization, is established to help feed the hungry.
+Raley’s establishes its non-profit organization Food For Families to help feed the hungry.

 Joyce Raley Teel and her husband, Jim Teel, become co-chairmen of Raley’s board of directors.

 Joyce Raley Teel becomes Raley’s sole owner after the loss of Tom Raley.

 Bel Air Markets joins the Raley’s family of stores.